pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

 - To scale in a TiDB cluster, **decrease** the value of `replicas` of a certain component.
 The scaling in operations remove Pods based on the Pod ID in descending order, until the number of Pods equals the value of `replicas`.

+> **Note:**
+>
+> When you scale in PD, TiKV, or TiFlash components, if the `reclaimPolicy` of the corresponding PV is set to `Retain`, the associated PVC and PV data will be retained after scaling in.
+>
+> - The retained PVC and PV are no longer managed by the cluster, and the corresponding nodes have been removed from the cluster.
+Therefore, these data cannot be directly added back to the cluster by simply scaling out again.
+> - If you plan to scale out after scaling in, it is recommended to manually delete the PVCs and PVs of the corresponding scaled-in components before scaling out, which avoids scaling-out failures.

 ### Horizontally scale PD, TiKV, TiDB, and TiProxy

 To scale PD, TiKV, TiDB, or TiProxy horizontally, use kubectl to modify `spec.pd.replicas`, `spec.tikv.replicas`, `spec.tidb.replicas`, and `spec.tiproxy.replicas` in the `TidbCluster` object of the cluster to desired values.